Best Places to Stay in South West England: A Complete Overview

 Pubs make great places to explore the South West.
 Many are located in small towns or villages, close to walking routes such as the South West Coast Path or the long-distance paths across Dartmoor and Exmoor.
 They suit couples looking for a little authentic charm and character, walkers and cyclists wanting a convenient (and often inexpensive overnight stop, and anyone keen to get a flavour of local life.
 With a mix of traditional settings and modern refurbishments, staying in a pub strikes a balance between comfort and character that’s hard to beat.

-Nothing beats the warmth of a traditional bed and breakfast in the South West.
-Whether it’s a farmhouse in Somerset, a Georgian townhouse in Bath, or a beautiful spot in a Cornish harbour town, B&Bs offer character, comfort, and a friendly local touch.
+Nothing captures the charm of a South West break quite like staying in a traditional bed and breakfast.
+Whether it’s a traditional farmhouse in Somerset, a Georgian townhouse in Exeter, or a harbourside B&B in Cornwall, these stays offer character, comfort and a friendly local welcome.

 B&Bs Today